craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Heat Snare
 > A small, visually incomprehensible machine composed of dark metal dials and tubes.
-Lightly steaming,

-...
+You know you shouldn't touch this with your bare hands.

+While the Snare is not disabled, you may spend a Full Action to active it.
+When you do, the Snare creates a 15 foot radius sphere around itself.
+For the next (G + 1) rounds, creatures within this radius take (G * 5) cold damage and (G * 5) fire damage at the beginning of their turn.

+After use, the Snare is disabled, and remains so for the next 7 days.

 **Ingredients**;
 - XXX

 #### Bloody Vessel
->
+> A sharp metal mouth feeding into a large jug.
+Attached at the heart, the Vessel will slowly fill with blood while otherwise maintaining the victim's health.

 ...